mathesar-foundation/mathesar-wiki/projects/preexisting-postgres.md

 - Where should they be shown?
 - Can we get away without enabling editing of the view definition, or editing data in the underlying tables at this time?
 - Most difficult work here is UI/UX.
+- This potentially overlaps with data explorer (or at least it will seem to for users).
+  - How should we deal with this?
+  - We either need a distinct representation from saved explorations or an integrated approach.

 ### Permissions